-Failure to heed LG’s advice in maintaining your refrigerators water filtration system will void your warranty with LG, and means that if any damage is caused to your refrigerator through your failure to regularly replace your water filter means that you will be paying out of you own pocket for repairs.
+Failure to heed LG’s advice in maintaining your refrigerator’s water filtration system will void your warranty.
+You will have to pay out of pocket for repairs if your refrigerator becomes damaged due to your failure to replace your water filter.

-Non-functioning water filter can lead to a buildup of scale in the water lines of your refrigerator, particularly if you live in an area with hard water.
+Non-functioning water filters can lead to a buildup of scale in your refrigerator’s water lines, especially if you live in an area with hard water.

-Minerals from your water source will gradually accumulate within your system leading to blockages, and potentially damage.
-This can cause low pressure in your system and even lead to your refrigerator breaking entirely.
+Minerals from your water source will gradually accumulate within your system, leading to blockages and damage.
+It can also cause low pressure in your system and may even break your refrigerator completely.